getconversio/go-shopify/README.md

     Scope: "read_products",
 }

-// Create an oauth-authorize url for and redirect to it.
+// Create an oauth-authorize url for the app and redirect to it.
 // In some request handler, you probably want something like this: func MyHandler(w http.ResponseWriter, r *http.Request) {
     shopName := r.URL.Query().Get("shop")